 For lo, it came unto the most wonderful time of the year: the month within which dwells…HALLOWEEN.
-What better way to to get in the spirit than with some Halloween comics?
+What better way to to get in the spirit than with some comics for Halloween?

 There is no better way.
 Seriously.

 These comics aren’t all about Halloween specifically (in fact, going over my list, exactly zero of them are) but each of them does capture a different aspect of that delicious, autumnal chill which never loses its appeal no matter how old, empirical, and practical we become.
-Here are a few of my favorites (and if you’re interested, there are plenty more where these came from):
+Here are a few of my favorite Halloween comics (and if you’re interested, there are plenty more where these came from):